garethlegrange/garethlegrange/README.md

 ### Front-End Web Developer

-Cape Town based senior front-end web developer with several years of experience in the field, currently working full-time for **Webafrica**.

 <!--
 **garethlegrange/garethlegrange** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.